vladvintenbakh/ImageFeedApp/README.md

 1. The user sees the launch screen when they open the app.
 2. A screen that allows the user to authorize is shown when the app loads.
-    1. When the user clicks the "Sign in" button, Unsplash authorization page opens in the browser.
+    1. When the user presses the "Sign in" button, Unsplash authorization page opens in the browser.
-        1. When the user clicks the "Login" button, the browser screen is dismissed.
+        1. When the user presses the "Login" button, the browser screen is dismissed.
 A loading screen is displayed in the app.
-        2. If the Unsplash OAuth authorization is not configured, nothing happens upon clicking the login button.
+        2. If the Unsplash OAuth authorization is not configured, nothing happens upon pressing the login button.
         3. If the Unsplash OAuth authorization is configured incorrectly, the user will not be able to access the main app functionality.
         4. If the login attempt is failed, an error alert is displayed;
             1. If the user presses "OK", they are redirected back to the authorization screen.